How to use Git / GitHub with Jupyter Notebook

 Create Pull Request

 Let’s say you’ve been working on feature branch for a while, and it’s ready for prime time.
-Most likely, you’d want to first share it with your peers, get their feedback before merging it into master branch.
+Most likely, you’d want to first share it with your peers, get their feedback before merging it into the main branch.
 That’s what pull requests are for.

 You can create pull requests from GitHub UI.
 Go to your Project page -> Pull requests tab -> click “New pull request”.

-Choose which branch you’d like to merge into master.
+Choose which branch you’d like to merge into main or master.
 Verify commits & list of files changed.
 Click “Create pull request”.

 On the next page provide title, describe your changes in brief & click “Create pull request” again.